awsdocs/amazon-kendra-developer-guide/doc_source/API_UpdateExperience.md

 The request accepts the following data in JSON format\.

  ** [Configuration](#API_UpdateExperience_RequestSyntax) **   <a name="Kendra-UpdateExperience-request-Configuration"></a>
-Configuration information for your Amazon Kendra you want to update\.
+Configuration information you want to update for your Amazon Kendra experience\.
 Type: [ExperienceConfiguration](API_ExperienceConfiguration.md) object
 Required: No

  ** [Description](#API_UpdateExperience_RequestSyntax) **   <a name="Kendra-UpdateExperience-request-Description"></a>
-The description of your Amazon Kendra experience you want to update\.
+A new description for your Amazon Kendra experience\.
 Type: String
 Length Constraints: Minimum length of 0\.
 Maximum length of 1000\.
 Pattern: `^\P{C}*$`